 Diversity and Public Procurement

-In working with a group of SMEs recently, a very interesting question arose around diversity and the use of CVs in tender submissions.
-The individual in question asked whether submitting CVs that have the names and genders removed was acceptable.
-It was the first question in quite some time that stopped us in our tracks and challenged us to step back and appreciate the profundity of this as a potential future trend for procurement contests.
+A very interesting question about diversity and the use of CVs in tenders came up when we were working with a group of SMEs recently.
+An individual asked us if submitting CVs that have the names and genders removed is acceptable.
+It was the first question in some time that stopped us in our tracks!
+It also challenged us to step back and think about this as a potential future trend for procurement contests.

-On discussing this in further detail with the individual, what quickly became apparent is that the company is very ethical and conscientious and tend to submit anonymised CVs because they do not necessarily know who would be actually be available should they win the work.
-This question was easy to address as it’s an established issue in tendering and the guidance we tend to give people is:
+When we discussed this more with the individual, what quickly became apparent is that their company is very ethical and conscientious.
+So, they tend to submit anonymised CVs because they do not necessarily know who would be actually be available at the time should they win the work.
+This question was easy to address as it is a known issue in tendering.
+The guidance we tend to give people is:

 - Include a proviso stating that should an individual become unavailable (for whatever reason), you will propose an alternative with equivalent experience.
-It is important that this isn’t abused however and that substituting people in and out of a bid is done for sound reasons (they leave company, become unavailable for valid reasons etc.).
+It is important not to abuse this however!
+You should only move people in and out of a bid team for sound reasons (they leave the company, become unavailable because of other client commitments etc.).

 Diversity and meritocracy

-In an increasingly diverse ethnic workplace and against the backdrop of a global calls for increased recognition and meritocratic progress in the workplace, should the evaluation of individual CVs become anonymised in public tenders?
-The explicit aim of doing so would be to promote diversity.
-Having reflected on this, our inclination (from a technical perspective) is that the case for doing so may not be very strong.
+The workplace is becoming more diverse ethnically.
+In addition, there are global calls for increased recognition and merit-based promotion in jobs.
+So, should the evaluation of individual CVs become anonymised in public tenders?
+The explicit aim of doing so would be to make sure a person’s ethnicity cannot be a factor in the decision process.
+Having reflected on this, we think (from a technical point of view) that the case for doing so may not be very strong.
 There is no doubt that it could work, and work well, some of the time.
-Where it works, it would be difficult to envisage circumstances where this wouldn’t result in greater meritocracy.
+Where it works, it would be hard to think of circumstances where this wouldn’t result in greater meritocracy.

-This said, our reservations are down to the way tender processes are designed to work.
-Rules need to be applicable across the totality of an end to end process.
-If the goal of anonymised CVs (from a diversity perspective) is to remove the potential for cognitive bias on the part of evaluators so that the relative merits of teams is objectively assessed, in practice, this will be difficult to achieve.
-Some reasons for this include the following two fundamental issues:
+Our reservations are about the way tender processes are designed to work.
+Rules need to be applicable across an entire end to end process.
+In this scenario the goal of anonymised CVs is to remove the potential for cognitive bias from evaluators.
+In practice, this will be difficult to achieve.
+We can think of two clear issues:

-- In many cases, but not all, individuals known to an organisation will be immediately identifiable based on work history, qualifications and other relevant experience;
+- Individuals already known to an organisation may be identifiable based on work history, qualifications and other relevant experience;

-- In cases where teams are brought to presentation stage, the team becomes identifiable and the possible purpose of anonymization may become redundant.
+- The team becomes identifiable where there is a presentation stage.
+When they are in the same room as the evaluators, anonymous CVs become redundant.
 There is no tender process where the possibility of a face to face meeting, conversation, supplier briefing or presentation is precluded from taking place.

-Positive discrimination and the ear marking of contracts for specific communities is not a new idea – it already exists in many parts of the world (e.g. Aboriginal and First Nations contracts in Canada).
+Positive discrimination and ear marking contracts for specific communities is not a new idea.
+It already exists in many parts of the world (e.g. Aboriginal and First Nations contracts in Canada).
 That is not what we are discussing here.
-Rather than looking at fairness in expenditure ring-fenced for specific communities, we are discussing how general procurement guidelines for the system as a whole might be impacted to achieve wider societal goals and aspirations.
+We are not looking at fairness were expenditure is ring-fenced for specific communities.
+Instead, we are discussing how general procurement guidelines may evolve to achieve wider societal goals.

-In the EU, the procurement processes are set in law and they support openness, transparency and fairness.
-They specifically charge contracting authorities with ensuring processes are not prejudicial.
+EU procurement processes are set in law and they support openness, transparency and fairness.
+They specifically charge contracting authorities with ensuring processes are fair to all bidders.
 This is why this topic is both interesting and challenging.
-Further to core procurement principles, there are also social, environmental and economic provisos that States are meant to examine and address in their procurement systems.
-This topic falls under the social pillar which covers universal labour and employment norms (amongst other things).
-It is not particularly clear where this might fall from an EU directives perspective.
-In our view, there is little to preclude any member state from adopting guidelines that promote diversity as long as they do not disadvantage anyone (if all CVs are anonymised, it is hard to see how anyone is being materially disadvantaged).
+There are also social, environmental and economic provisions that EU members are meant to address in their procurement systems.
+This topic falls under the social pillar which covers universal labour and employment norms.
+It is not very clear which EU directives it might fall under.
+In our view, there is little to stop any EU member from adopting guidelines that promote diversity as long as they do not disadvantage anyone.
+It is also fair to say that if all CVs are anonymised, it is hard to see how anyone is being materially disadvantaged.

-It may well be that in the future, evaluations in general or in certain sectors choose to use anonymised CVs as a convention.
-The reservations outlined here are technical in nature and we are aware that there are strong arguments both for and against concepts like this.
+It may well be that in the future, some evaluations choose to use anonymised CVs as by convention.
+These reservations are simply technical and we know that there are strong arguments both for and against concepts like this.

-Ultimately, this is another example of how procurement systems are often little more than a looking-glass that reflect society at large and the policies and priorities in a given State at a point in time.
+Ultimately, this shows how procurement systems often reflect society at large, and the policies and priorities in a given country at a point in time.